 Meredith Ouellette is the Director of Clinical Services at Chattering Children, as well as Assistant Head of School at The River School.
 Ms. Ouellette holds a BS from the University of Florida, specialized coursework in Communication Disorders from Howard University, and a Master of Science in Speech Language Pathology from Gallaudet University.
 She supervises all the clinical operations of both Chattering Children and The River School, has experience providing individual speech and language therapy to children with hearing loss, and participates in clinical research projects relating to outcomes in children with cochlear implants.
 Ms. Ouellette has certification/training in cochlear implant rehabilitation; PROMPT Oral Motor Training; and in the evaluation and treatment of children with Apraxia of speech.
 She also serves as an adjunct faculty member at Gallaudet University and The George Washington University.

 Dr. Reid holds a BA in Psychology and Communication Studies and a Clinical Doctorate of Audiology (AuD) from the University of North Carolina at Chapel Hill.
 She participated in the OSEP Pediatric Training fellowship program, an interdisciplinary program focusing on importance of facilitating relationships among speech pathology and audiology professionals when working with the pediatric population.
 Dr. Reid completed her externship at the Children’s Cochlear Implant Center at UNC, where her passion for early intervention and cochlear implants flourished.
-She is a Fellow of the American Academy of Audiology and certified through the American Speech-Language-Hearing Association.
+She is certified through the American Speech-Language-Hearing Association.

 Lauren Walence is an Auditory-Verbal Therapist at The River School.
 She holds a BA in Communication Studies from Clemson University, and an MED in Speech-Language Pathology from the University of Virginia.